McGeaverBeaver/VantageCamLive/README.md

 ---
 ### 🚀 Getting Started

+**1. Folder Structure**
-1) Folder Structure - Before starting, create a folder on your host (e.g., `/home/myuser/vantagecam`) to store your images.
+Before starting, create a folder on your host (e.g., `/home/myuser/vantagecam`) to store your images.
 The container will automatically create the sub-folders for you:

 ```text
 /config/
 ├── ads/